-A man spends ten years trying to sail home to his wife, who has stayed faithful even if he hasn’t…
+A man spends ten years trying to sail home to his faithful wife...

 A naked foot slides, with mysterious ease, into the prince’s slipper…